Cgortows/Distance-Threshold-Practice-with-Hierarchical-Clustering-/README.md

 # Distance Threshold Practice with Hierarchical Clustering

-## Introduction
 While I was looking into learning more about Customer Segmentation.
 I discovered that the random datasets I could find on the internet were not that great for visualizng clusters the way I wanted to.
 I decided to try working with synthetic data and it drove me to a better understanding of clustering, especially Hierarchical Clustersing.
 In order to visualize the datasets I will be using principal component analysis or PCA.
 I will use two components to keep it in two dimensions.

 ## Synthetic Datasets
 We will start with the default perameters of the make_classification method from sklearn.datasets.
-The resulting dataset is not too impressive so we will make to make some adjustments.
+The resulting dataset is not too impressive so we will have to make some adjustments.
 ```
 import numpy as np
 import pandas as pd